THE GOVERNMENT OF GOD

 Moses, Aaron and Joshua as Types of Christ

-The first leader of the nation of Israel was Moses, whom God used as mediator between Himself and His people.
-Moses led Israel out of Egypt, a type of sin, and he led Israel out of the reach of Pharaoh, a type of Satan.
-He taught God's law at Mt Sinai, and he judged disputes between the people.
+The first leader of the nation of Israel was Moses, a prophet of God, i.e. one who spoke God’s words (Deut 34:10).
+He was used by God as mediator between Himself and His people.
+Moses led Israel out of Egypt, a type of sin; he led them away from Pharaoh, a type of Satan; he taught them God's law, and he judged disputes between the people.

-After Moses’ death his role was filled by Joshua, while after Aaron’s death his role was filled by Eleazar and then Phinehas.
+After Moses’ death his role was filled by Joshua, while after Aaron’s death his role was passed on to his son Eleazar and then his grandson Phinehas.

 Twelve stones in Aaron's ephod